-HOUSTON – The Texans placed backup tight end Brevin Jordan on injured reserve due to a knee injury.
+HOUSTON – The Texans placed backup tight end Brevin Jordan on injured reserve after he tore his anterior cruciate ligament, according to league sources.

-He has been operating as the primary backup behind starter Dalton Schultz and also operating as a lead blocking fullback.
+Jordan had been operating as the primary backup behind starter Dalton Schultz and also as a lead blocking fullback.

 Recommended Videos